 D.C.
 Cab is R-rated and I didn't see it in the theater originally in '83 (I was only 8 years old then).
 What I do remember is renting it.
 I saw Mr. T on the cover, figured it was a funny flick to rent and so either I rented it and the clerk at the rental store didn't care I was renting an R-rated movie, or my dad rented it for me if I asked him to.
 There were certain movies I'd rent just to watch by myself because I knew nobody in the family would be interested in them except me, and this movie was one of those.

-The only reason this movie got the R rating was because there's tits in it and one scene where a naked stripper runs out in the street.
+The only reason this movie got the R rating was because there's breasts in it and one scene where a naked stripper runs out in the street.
 And yeah there's a few scenes where the ni**er word is used.. but just barely.
-Had it not been for the less-than-a-minute screen time combined of tits and the even-less-screen-time of the ni**er word, this flick would have got a PG rating fairly easily.
-I'm thinking the director purposely put the tits and barely-there n-word to get the R rating thinking it would sell the movie better.
+Had it not been for the less-than-a-minute screen time combined of breasts and the even-less-screen-time of the ni**er word, this flick would have got a PG rating fairly easily.
+I'm thinking the director purposely put the breasts and barely-there n-word to get the R rating thinking it would sell the movie better.
 He was probably right.

 I was glad to rewatch this.
 Netflix is awesome. 🙂